May 22, 2024

 How fraudsters steal personal data

 Be it through cyber attacks or data leaks, identity thieves often target small and medium-sized businesses to scavenge personal data, which leads to significant reputational damage and losses.
-According to Statista, business email compromises alone amounted to around $2.7 billion in reported victim losses in 2022.
+Last year, the FBI Internet Crime Complaint Center (IC3) released a Public Service Announcement, identifying nearly $51 billion in exposed losses due to business email compromise between October 2013 and December 2022.

 Fraudsters can target individuals directly by stealing mail or scavenging personal information on Facebook, Twitter or Instagram.
 They can also hack emails, bank accounts, or buy data from the “dark web”.